 Certainly.
-Bright flowers can reflect on the energetic personality of the deceased.
-They may be chosen to send a message about how we felt about that person - that, in life, they gladdened our hearts and made us feel happy to have known them.
-Bright Colours or bright monotone arrangements tend to stand out in the soft lighting of funeral homes.
+Bright flowers can reflect the energetic personality of the deceased.
+They may be chosen to send a message about how you felt about that person - that, in life, they gladdened your heart and made you feel happy to have known them.
+Bright colours or bright monotone arrangements tend to stand out in the soft lighting of funeral homes.

 Can I Send Flowers in a Glass Vase to a Funeral Home?

 From an etiquette standpoint, this is absolutely acceptable.
 However, some funeral homes have rules about certain types of arrangements.
 If the arrangement you would like to send is anything outside the realm of traditional sympathy floral designs, you should consult the funeral home concerning their policy on such arrangements before ordering.

 May I Send a Plant to a Funeral Home?

 Yes, it is appropriate to send a green or flowering plant.
 Some funeral homes will deliver plants or flowers to the bereaved's home after the memorial services, if specified.
 Others may require that the family take them home with them.
 Ital Florist offers it's services to move large amounts of flowers and plants for the family, if the family has used us for the service.

 Is it Acceptable to Send Flowers if the Death Notice Requests a Charitable Donation, "In Lieu of Flowers"?